slim-ai/docker-trace/readme.md

 ## why

-making containers have less stuff in them should be easy.
+making smaller containers should be easy.

 ## how